GavinEngelstad/gavinengelstad.github.io/_projects/key_bridge.md

 This was my project in [Andrew Beveridge's](https://mathbeveridge.github.io) Network Science class (MATH 479) in Spring 2024.

 In it, I sought to use a network model to explore the traffic effects of the [Container Ship *Dali* striking the Key Bridge in Baltimore](https://en.wikipedia.org/wiki/Francis_Scott_Key_Bridge_collapse).
-My approach was mostly centered along using the structure of the road network to identify areas that were the most affected by the collapse.
+My approach used the structure of the road network to identify areas that were the most affected by the collapse.
 I also did another analysis where I incorporated commuter data to identify areas where the people would be the most affected.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">